Chart Color Schemes

 An assessment of population growth drivers in East Maitland - Metford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-East Maitland - Metford's population was approximately 18,272 as of November 2025.
-This figure represents an increase of 291 people since the 2021 Census, which reported a population of 17,981.
-The increase is inferred from ABS estimates: 18,260 in June 2024 and 135 validated new addresses post-Census.
-This results in a density ratio of 842 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 57.0% of overall population gains recently.
+East Maitland - Metford's population, according to AreaSearch's analysis, was approximately 18,272 as of November 2025.
+This figure represents an increase of 291 people since the 2021 Census, which recorded a population of 17,981.
+The increase is inferred from ABS data: East Maitland - Metford's estimated resident population was 18,260 in June 2024, with an additional 135 validated new addresses since the Census date.
+This results in a population density of 842 persons per square kilometer, roughly aligning with averages across locations assessed by AreaSearch.
+Natural growth accounted for approximately 57.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future trends project an above median population growth for regional Australia, with East Maitland - Metford expected to increase by 2,386 persons to 2041, reflecting a total increase of 13.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends project an above median growth for Australia's regional areas.
+East Maitland - Metford is expected to increase by 2,386 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.0% over the 17 years.

 Frequently Asked Questions - Population